skuzzle/jeve/README.md

 jeve is a lightweight Java 8 event dispatching framework which takes advantage of lambda expressions and internal iteration.
-This avoids client code which is cluttered up with event delegation routines like in the following example.
+This avoids client code which is cluttered up with event delegation routines like in the following bad practice example.

 ```java
 public class UserManager {